Edmonton Radial Railway: Deterioration during the Great Depression

 Wilson also recommended that the streetcar tracks on the upper deck of the High Level Bridge be removed, and the deck repurposed for trolley buses.
 The city sent an engineer to Montreal and Toronto to discuss the idea with CPR and Canadian Bridge Company engineers, but nothing further happened immediately.
-In 1949, voters approved a plebiscite for the streetcar tracks to be replaced by four lanes of road for vehicles.
-Project delays caused the capital costs to increase, and the proposal went back to voters with a larger budget in a 1950 plebiscite.
-A majority of voters approved it once again, but the approval threshold fell below the two-thirds minimum needed for the plebiscite to pass, and the project was cancelled.

 Opponents to the abandonment of streetcars argued that the trolley buses were less comfortable for riders, not more comfortable as Council had been told by experts, and that trolley buses only provided faster service than streetcars because the distance between stops was increased.
 Commissioner Gibbs and ERR Superintendent Thomas Ferrier opted for a gradual shift away from streetcars; both to make sure ridership was positively impacted by the change, and also to see how riders reacted to the trolley buses.
 The trolley buses proved highly successful when they began service, with the peak passenger load increasing by 100% instead of 50% as planners had anticipated.
 This unanticipated demand forced the ERR to order three additional trolley buses, and make the route shorter than planned to reduce the number of people using use it.

-Final decade of streetcar service
+Final years of streetcar service

+World War II (1939 – 1945)

 During the Second World War, Edmonton became a key air hub for the Allied cause.
-Blatchford Field was chosen by the British Commonwealth Air Training Plan to host an observer school and an elementary flight training school, and Edmonton served as a key stopping point for Lend-Lease aircraft traveling from the United States to the Soviet Union; thousands of Edmontonians became employed in the aircraft repair sector.
+Blatchford Field was chosen by the British Commonwealth Air Training Plan to host an observer school and an elementary flight training school, and Edmonton served as a key stopping point for Lend-Lease aircraft travelling from the United States to the Soviet Union; thousands of Edmontonians became employed in the aircraft repair sector.
 An influx of Americans called Edmonton home starting in 1942, when Edmonton became the southern hub of the Alaska Highway and the Canol pipeline.
 Local workers and American soldiers alike primarily relied on the Edmonton Radial Railway to get around the city, and the ERR's ridership spiked by 40% between 1940 and 1942.

 The transition away from streetcars was slowed by the war, as Edmonton struggled to procure buses in the face of wartime supply restrictions.
 Edmonton was forced to build new tracks to provide high-in-demand streetcar service to Aircraft Repair Ltd, which employed approximately 3,000 residents.
 When streetcar No. 28 caught fire in 1943, the ERR opted for a lengthy three-year refit instead of scrapping it, due to the severe shortage of rolling stock.

-Also in 1943, the ERR reintroduced conductors, many of whom were women, to sell tickets and issue transfers on streetcars that served busy routes; conductors were originally phased out in the 1930s when the ERR switched to single-ended streetcars.
+The ERR reintroduced conductors on October 4, 1943, many of whom were women called conductorettes, to sell tickets and issue transfers on streetcars that served busy routes.
+Conductorettes were primarily stationed in the rear vestibules of streetcars on major routes, and riders were expected to board at the rear of these cars to keep the front door clear for disembarking passengers.
+The first day of the program was declared an "unqualified success" by transit Superintendent Thomas Ferrier, and the Edmonton Journal noted that "observers were impressed by the alertness with which the women operated the rear doors and sold tickets."